kchennen/PythonProject/README.md

 ## Project Organisation

     PythonProject
     ├── .env                       <- Environment variables go here, can be read by `python-dotenv` package ├── .gitignore                 <- Files and directories to be ignored by Git.
     ├── AUTHORS                    <- List of authors and contributors to this project.
     ├── CHANGELOG                  <- List of curated chronological notable changes.
     ├── LICENSE                    <- Project distribution License.
     ├── README.md                  <- The top-level README for developers using this project.
     ├── requirements.txt           <- Lsit of the project external dependencies.
     ├── MANIFEST.in                <- To include extra non-Python files in the source distribution ├── setup.py                   <- Package and distribution management.
     │
     ├── mkdocs.yml                 <- MkDocs configuration file.
     ├── docs                       <- Project documentation in Markdown with MkDocs.
     │
     ├── data
     │   ├── 0_external             <- Data from third party sources.
     │   ├── 1_raw                  <- The original, immutable data dump.
     │   ├── 2_interim              <- Intermediate data that has been transformed.
     │   └── 3_processed            <- The final, canonical data sets for usage.
     │
     ├── pythonproject              <- Source code of interest for this project.
     │   ├── __init__.py            <- Makes a Python module.
     │   ├── __main__.py            <- Starting point to run the project in CLI.
     │   ├── settings.py            <- Script that loads environment variables defined in `.env`.
     │   └── my_module.py           <- Project module
     │
     ├── tests                      <- A directory containing test code and resources to test none regression behaviour │   └── test_module.py         <- Data from third party sources.
     ├── tox.ini                    <- Describes the test environments you want your project to run in │
     ├── bin
     │   ├── activate_venv.sh       <- Load Python dev virtual environment
+    │   ├── watchdog_autotest.sh   <- Watchdog script that automatically launch tests on file changes
     │   └── pythonproject          <- Project runner script
     │
     ├── reports                    <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                <- Generated graphics and figures to be used in reporting │
     ├── notebooks                  <-
     │   └── 00_dashboard.ipynb     <-
     │
     ├── docker                     <-
     │
     ├── github actions             <-
     │
     └── third_parties              <-

 ## Quickstart